RoanH/gMark/README.md

 QueryGraphCPQ core = query.computeCore();
 ```

-For CQs query graph can be constructed using:
+For CQs query graphs can be constructed using:

 ```java
 CQ query = ...;